slaclab/rogue/README.md

 ## Building Rogue
-Before building and using rogue you will need to either install the required support packages and modules or setup a conda environment.
+Before building and using rogue you will need to either install the required support packages and modules or setup an anaconda environment.
 See below for instructions.

 The rogue compile uses cmake.
 To download and build rogue: